 - Notice water pooling on the floor of your dishwasher?
 The food trap could be clogged.
 Real talk: it’s very easy to forget this thing exists, but when it’s clogged with bits of food too large to fit down the drain, water can back up—causing mold, soap scum, and other unpleasantries.
 To clear the drain, follow this handy guide or check your dishwasher owner’s manual if the task seems a bit unclear.
 (We like to keep an old toothbrush on hand to really clean the filter once it’s removed.
 Just don’t get it mixed up with the ones in the bathroom!)

 - Don’t forget the dishwasher seals!
 To keep your dishwasher airtight and groovin’, take a Cleaning Vinegar Wipe to the rubber gasket around the door and the detergent dispenser door.
-This removes any mold or grimy residue that could be causing bad smells or leaks.
+This removes any grimy residue that could be causing bad smells or leaks.

 - Gleaming appliances sure make a kitchen look pretty.
 Wipe down the front of your dishwasher with our Cleaning Vinegar to remove fingerprints, drips, and smudges.
 This is a fun, kid-height cleaning task to delegate to the ankle biters.

 - Bonus tip!
 To help your dishwasher drain well during each cycle, be sure to run your garbage disposal to break up and flush away food particles.
 The dishwasher and the disposal drain are often connected in our kitchen sink systems—very few houses have a separate drain for the dishwasher itself—so keeping the disposal clear of major blockages helps prevent backup of dirty water.